 While Residual Current Circuit Breaker (RCCB) provides numerous benefits, it also has significant drawbacks:

 - If loads create no conventional waveforms, Residual Current Circuit Breaker (RCCB) cannot ensure that it will work.
-The reason for this is that manufacturers developed RCCB to function with standard supply waveforms.
+That is because manufacturers developed RCCB to function with standard supply waveforms.

 - The Residual Current Circuit Breaker (RCCB) does not protect the current overload.
 Manufacturers created it to protect you when the live and neutral currents aren’t the same.
 A voltage overload, on the other hand, cannot be recognized.